 Click Save.

 The trait is now part of the parent model, and you can use it when creating audiences.
-To include it as part of your synced data, you need to create trait enrichments.

 For example, if you created an LTV trait, you can use it to filter for "All users that have spent more than $100."

-You can also add filters to apply before Hightouch calculates trait values.
+[Optional] You can also add filters to apply before Hightouch calculates trait values.
 For example, you can restrict the LTV calculation to purchases where the Brand was Nike directly in the audience builder.

 In addition to defining traits on parent models, you can also apply traits to events in the visual audience builder.
 Event traits automatically become trait enrichments, meaning you can view them in the preview and sync their values.
 One common use case for event traits is to capture information about abandoned carts.